UK National Emergency: CHILDREN AT RISK

 http://www.youngminds.org.uk/training_services/policy/mental_health_statistics

-Surely, the whole point of education, law & rights is ultimately, to civilise, to limit crime and prevent it becoming endemic to extent that the whole of society risks collapse under the weight of outright tyranny?
+Surely, the whole point of education, law & rights is ultimately, to civilise, limit crime and prevent it becoming endemic to extent that the whole of society risks collapse under the weight of outright tyranny?

-It's not that there are no solutions, it's just that the solutions demand a radical upgrade to the way British society operates from the top-down with far too much abuse, ignorance & crime, raining down on the public, while the wealth, aspirations, labour & creativity of the workforce evaporate up into the grasp of a ruling consciousness that has a predilection for crime, abuse & children and a need, to maintain its freedoms & supplies while continuing to command social respect & credibility by at least, being seen to be doing something; Britain's education system is a key component of that process: Is this what Britain's present Child Protection system is really about?
+It's not that there are no solutions, it's just that the solutions demand a radical upgrade to the way British society operates from the top-dow; far too much abuse, ignorance & crime, rains down on the public, while the wealth, aspirations, labour & creativity of the workforce evaporate up into the grasp of a ruling consciousness that has a predilection for crime and abuse, coupled with a desire to maintain its freedoms & supplies while continuing to command social respect & credibility by at least, being seen to be doing something; Britain's education system is a key component of that process:

 The emphasis within British education and child-raising, focuses heavily on controlling and training children to fit-in with the adult world and all its conditions of society etc. An educational criterion is set according to a prerequisite of the social needs a child is expected to fulfill in adulthood and yet, parenting is not included in that criteria?